Hole by Hole

 Another excellent Par 5 that grants golfers to play aggressively to go for the green in 2.
-Avoid the water hazard to the left which runs the length of the hole and golfers should be able to finish the hole with an easy par or better.
+For the more conservative players, a middle iron second shot to about 100 yards short of the green sets up an ideal pitch shot.
+Avoid the water to the left which runs the length of the hole and golfers should be able to finish the hole with an easy par or better.

 Hole 15 Par 4

-This hole has a narrow fairway with OB to the left dense trees to the right.
+This hole has a narrow fairway with OB to the left and dense trees and a large bunker to the right.
 Teeing off with a long iron is highly recommended to setup an optimum position to reach the green on the approach shot.
 Avoid the massive bunker on the front left of the green at all costs.

 Hole 16 Par 34